nf-core/taxprofiler/docs/output.md

   - `<db_name>/`

-    - `<sample_id>.sylphmpa`: output of `sylph profile` containing taxonomic classifications where each row is one genome detected in the sample.
+    - `<sample_id>.sylph.tsv`: output of `sylph profile` containing taxonomic classifications where each row is one genome detected in the sample.
 This output does not have any information about the species, genus, order etc
-    - `<sample_id>`.sylph.tsv: output of `sylph-tax taxprof containing a taxonomic profile like Kraken or MetaPhlan.
+    - `<sample_id>`.sylphmpa: output of `sylph-tax taxprof containing a taxonomic profile like Kraken or MetaPhlan.

 </details>